Cuca Roseta: Television, modelling and commercial appearances

 Cuca Roseta has had many television appearances, mainly in Portugal.
 She was part of the experts' panel in Rising Star: A próxima estrela and a judge in the third and fourth seasons of Got Talent Portugal.
 She competed in Dança com as Estrelas ("Dancing with the Stars Portugal"), and gave a clue in an episode of The Amazing Race 23 and again in The Amazing Race Australia 3 as the judge.
 In 2014 Bryan Adams photographed five Portuguese female singers, including Cuca Roseta, which appeared in covers for Vogue Portugal, and were presented in the "Exposed" exhibition at the Cascais cultural center.

 Roseta has done several commercials throughout her career, and served as brand ambassador for diverse companies and products such as Mitsubichi Motors, the Guess clothing brand, eyewear, jewelry, and nutritional supplements.
 She did a travel guide video highlighting her favorite spots in Lisbon, as part of a 2018 promotional campaign by Avani Hotels & Resorts.
+In 2022, Cuca Roseta partnered with the Portuguese coffee brand Kaffa to promote the company’s emphasis on national identity.
+As part of the collaboration, she hosted the six-episode podcast Kaffa com Alma (Kaffa with Soul), featuring conversations with guests about inspiring personal experiences.

+Since 2024, Roseta has been a coach on The Voice Kids Portugal.